Nyanyan/ShallowCubeA/README.md

 D(bottom face): 5
 ```

-After you input the state of your rubik's cube, you see some outputs like this:
+After you input the state of your rubik's cube, you will see some outputs like this:

 ```
 start!
- phase0 112 solutions found
+ phase0 114 solutions found; visiited 2031 nodes
+ phase1 searched; length 21; visiited 36787 nodes
+38818
+solved in 1516 ms
 length 21
-solved in 1515 ms
-length 21
 D' F2 U L' U F' U' R2 D B R2 U F2 U L2 U' L2 F2 R2 F2 D'
 ```

-The last line is outputted in stdout and this is the very solution, others are outputted in stderr.
+The 4th and last line is outputted in stdout, others are outputted in stderr.

-The solution is written in Singmaster notation.
+The solution, the last line, is written in Singmaster notation.

 ### ShallowCubeA Algorithm